-Every time you save configuration changes to the user-workload-monitoringconfig ConfigMap object, the pods in the openshift-user-workload-monitoring project are redeployed.
-It can sometimes take a while for these components to redeploy.
-You can create and configure the ConfigMap object before you first enable monitoring for user-defined projects, to prevent having to redeploy the pods often.
+Every time you save configuration changes to the user-workload-monitoring-config ConfigMap object, the pods in the openshift-user-workload-monitoring project are redeployed.
+It might sometimes take a while for these components to redeploy.

 1. Edit the cluster-monitoring-config ConfigMap object: